wp-plugins/gotmls/readme.txt

 == Upgrade Notice ==

-= 4.15.22 =
+= 4.15.23 =
-Hardened admin_init with current_user_can and realpath on the quarantine file deletion (thanks to J.D.
+Fixed another XSS vulnerabilities in the admin (thanks to James H.), and hardened admin_init with current_user_can and realpath on the quarantine file deletion (thanks to J.D.
 Grimes).

 = 4.15.20 =
 Hardened against XSS in the admin, changed encoding of the index.php file in the Quarantine, added more info to some error messages and a feature to restore a default setting, and fixed a few small bugs.